ryman1/keeweb-wiki/FAQ.md

 Q: Will KeePass plugins be ever supported?
 A: No. They are not cross-platform and depend on KeePass libs.

-Q: When my issue will be fixed?
+Q: When will you fix my issue?
 A: Please check the Milestone field for this issue.
 Possible values:
 - vN.M.x: in the upcoming hotfix for currently published version
 - vN.M: in vN.M release, according to the [roadmap](TODO)